Kortforsyningen/GPSLogSheet2/README.md

 is meant to store observations that the user makes (see below).
 Using hashmap might have to be entirely abandoned, in favor of some other method.

+All in all: A lot of GUI work needs doing, but the framework for the underlying functionality is mostly completed.

 Current progress:

 - [ ] Initial layout